The Birational Invariance Of Fundamental Group Schemes: Introduction

 Fundamental group schemes provide an algebro-geometric refinement of the classical fundamental group.
 For a connected scheme $X$ proper over a field $k$ endowed with a rational point $x \in X(k)$, a neutral Tannakian subcategory of $\Vect(X)$ determines an affine $k$-group scheme through the fibre functor at $x$.
 In this way, different classes of vector bundles give rise to different fundamental group schemes.
 This Tannakian formalism is effective in positive characteristic and over non-algebraically closed fields.

-The fundamental group schemes considered in this paper are the following.
-Nori introduced the fundamental group scheme $\pi^{N}(X,x)$, defined as the Tannaka dual of the category of essentially finite bundles, and also the unipotent fundamental group scheme $\pi^{uni}(X,x)$, attached to the category of unipotent vector bundles \cite{Nor82}.
-In positive characteristic, Mehta and Subramanian introduced the local fundamental group scheme $\pi^{Loc}(X,x)$ by means of Frobenius trivial vector bundles \cite{MeSu08}, Dos Santos introduced the stratified fundamental group scheme $\pi^{str}(X,x)$, defined as the Tannaka dual of the category of stratified bundles (equivalently, $F$-divisible bundles) \cite{dosSantos07}, Amrutiya and Biswas introduced the F-fundamental group scheme $\pi^{F}(X,x)$ from the Tannakian subcategory generated by Frobenius finite bundles \cite{AmBi10}.
+Nori introduced the fundamental group scheme $\pi^{N}(X,x)$, defined as the Tannaka dual of the category of essentially finite bundles, and the unipotent fundamental group scheme $\pi^{uni}(X,x)$, attached to the category of unipotent vector bundles \cite{Nor82}.
+In positive characteristic, Mehta and Subramanian introduced the local fundamental group scheme $\pi^{Loc}(X,x)$ by means of Frobenius trivial vector bundles \cite{MeSu08}, Dos Santos introduced the stratified fundamental group scheme $\pi^{str}(X,x)$, defined as the Tannaka dual of the category of stratified bundles (equivalently, $F$-divisible bundles) \cite{dosSantos07}.
+Amrutiya and Biswas introduced the F-fundamental group scheme $\pi^{F}(X,x)$ from the Tannakian subcategory generated by Frobenius finite bundles \cite{AmBi10}.
 Langer introduced the S-fundamental group scheme $\pi^{S}(X,x)$, defined by the category of numerically flat vector bundles \cite{Lan11}.
 In characteristic zero, Otabe introduced the EN-fundamental group scheme $\pi^{EN}(X,x)$ through the category of semi-essentially finite bundles \cite{Ota17}.
 More recently, Adroja and Amrutiya introduced the extended local fundamental group scheme $\pi^{ELoc}(X,x)$ by using Frobenius semi-trivial vector bundles \cite{AdAm25}.
-The \'etale fundamental group scheme $\pi^{\acute{e}t}(X,x)$, associated with the category of \'etale trivializable vector bundles, has its geometric origin in Grothendieck's theory of finite \'etale coverings and the classical \'etale fundamental group \cite{Gro60}.
+The \'etale fundamental group scheme $\pi^{\acute{e}t}(X,x)$, associated with the category of \'etale trivializable vector bundles, has its origin in Grothendieck's \'etale fundamental group \cite{Gro60}.